Town Creek Campground! What an excellent start to a new year! We decided to start out the new year camping.

 It just astounds me how those little tug boats can push those HUGE barges through the water.
 If you didn't hear a slight roar, you would not even know it was going by.
 They hardly even make a wake in the water!
 As you can see, this is a great picture of wonder.

-As I have told you before, Ronnie is a pro at cooking on the campfire.
+As I have told you before, hubby is a pro at cooking on the campfire.

 Those eggs and bacon were the perfect start to our lazy day.
 After breakfast, we just sit around the campfire and poke in it.
 You can't sit by the fire and not poke in it.

 I found a great poking stick when we went for a walk around the campground.
 After sitting around in the smoke for a few hours, you kinda begin to smell like it.
 We smelled like smoked hams!!

 We walked around and talked about all the campsites we've stayed at when the kids and grandkids were with us.
 What a wonderful family hobby!
 In this picture, the bend of the river is to the right.
 Barges come up and down the river.